Pensions

 The benefits of auto-enrolment

 People are living longer, so they need more savings to fund their retirement than they would’ve done previously.
-Plus, the current full State Pension is less than £10,000 a year, which is likely to fall short of many people’s retirement goals.
-Thanks to auto-enrolment, though, millions of workers are now saving for their future.
+Plus, the current full State Pension is less than £12,000 a year, which is likely to fall short of many people’s retirement goals.
+Thanks to auto-enrolment, though, millions more workers are now saving for their future.

 Auto-enrolment is considered an easy way of paying into a pension.
 Since your employer does most of the work for you, you don’t have to spend time shopping around for a pension plan.
 The money should just come out of your salary, and you’ll probably find there’s not a lot you have to do throughout the process.